Logger in Pico-Framework

 Now all log messages will be appended to the file as well as printed to stdout.

-Note: Logging to file uses the same file API provided by StorageManager
+Note: Logging to file uses the same file API provided by StorageManager, so it works with both FatFs and LittleFs.

 Setting Log Level